Euthanasia of dog Loki: Owner feels 'vindicated' by AVS findings, says he lived through hell

 "AVS has also interviewed several people that knew Loki and had first-hand experienced his behavioural issues," he added.
 "I am relieved that AVS has concluded the investigation after four months."

-Since an Exclusively Mongrels volunteer posted about the case on Facebook in May, Mr Mygind said he and his family had got a "crazy amount of negative comments (and) messages".
+Since an Exclusively Mongrels volunteer posted about the case on Facebook in May, Christian said he and his family had got a "crazy amount of negative comments (and) messages".

-One of the messages, which Mr Mygind showed to CNA, contained hopes that he and his family would die.
+One of the messages, which Christian showed to CNA, contained hopes that he and his family would die.
 Another contained multiple profanities, including some directed at his wife.

-"This was extremely tough and it became so much that we had to close down our social media profiles and we feared going for a walk if we were recognised and attacked," Mr Mygind said.
+"This was extremely tough and it became so much that we had to close down our social media profiles and we feared going for a walk if we were recognised and attacked," Christian said.

 READ: After euthanasia of Loki the dog, vets and animal groups debate putting down healthy pets

-Mr Mygind made a police report following the torrent of hateful comments.
-In the report seen by CNA, Mr Mygind says that the couple received death threats made via comments and messages on Facebook.
+Christian made a police report following the torrent of hateful comments.
+In the report seen by CNA, Christian says that the couple received death threats made via comments and messages on Facebook.

 Comments saying that their baby should die were also mentioned in the police report.
 The police told CNA on Friday that investigations are still ongoing.

 The couple had a baby in early April, and they noticed that Loki was uncomfortable and nervous around the child, AVS had said.
-Loki had also bitten Mr Mygind on his lips around that time.
+Loki had also bitten Christian on his lips around that time.

 WHY WAS EXCLUSIVELY MONGRELS NOT ASKED FOR HELP?

-Note: Editor's note: The surname of Loki's owner has been removed from this article after he made a request following its publication.